What day is National Boss’ Day? October 16 (or closest working day)

 - Good Bosses know how to praise and show gratitude.

-How to celebrate: Show appreciation for you boss today, such as bringing in donuts to the office or writing a nice note.
+How to celebrate National Boss’ Day: Show appreciation for you boss today, such as bringing in donuts to the office or writing a nice note.
+Go on, give your boss a compliment and even thank them!
 Make it your goal to make your boss look good and succeed.
 A ship rises and sinks together, so let your boss know you are part of the team.
-Share pictures or nice notes on social media.
+Share pictures of your boss or an office party on social media.
+You might even post a copy of the nice note or gift you gave your boss on Facebook.

 When was this day created?
-Although National Boss’ Day began in 1958, the first Hallmark card was sold 1979.
+Although National Boss’ Day (or National Bosses Day) began in 1958, the first Hallmark card was sold 1979.
 This national day was created by Patricia Bays Haroski, an employee at State Farm Insurance Company in Deerfield, Ill.
 She chose October 16, the day of her dad’s birthday, because she felt he was great boss.

 What is the hashtag for National Boss’ Day?
 The hashtag for National Boss’ Day is #BossDay.